 I have done variations on this type of activity for a number of years now.
 This however, was the first time I have had the students complete the activity through the lens of freed African Americans.

-This lesson took 3 class periods and involved deep and controversial discussion.
+The Reconstructing the South role play took 3 class periods and involved deep and controversial discussion.
 The roster is primarily Black students in a charter school targeting students with educational gaps with many survivors of trauma.
 There were 2 unexpected directions this discussion went.

 When considering what should happen to confederate leaders one student proposed former slave owners should have to become slaves for a period of time.
 Another student took the position that if slavery is “wrong” it is wrong for everyone and no matter how shamefully they had treated the slaves, that they should be treated with more respect so as not to become “like they had been.”
 There was quite a heated debate about what was “justice” and “eye for an eye” vs “do unto others.”